Location Salzburg Summer Academy

 The term also lends itself to connotations of how we play with these spaces like they are pets.
 As seen in many of the examples, the buildings can be playful and not take themselves too seriously.
 Many key building features such as ventilation, entrances, stairs and windows become key elements of the structure, adding to the unusual aesthetic.
 Examples of this architecture can be seen in one-metre gaps between buildings, awkward street corners, spaces between roads, rail tracks and rivers.

-„Pet Architecture“ Projects for Pet-Architecture was the topic of the Class at the Summer Academy in Salzburg.
+„Pet Architecture“ Projects for Public Spaces was the topic of the Class at the Summer Academy in Salzburg.
 The students worked in groups of 2-3 to build a 1:1 spatial intervention with paper/cardboard material for a location in the city centre on Salzburg.
 The workshop resulted in:

 A Puppet and Shadow Theater